lammps/lammps/doc/src/compute_stress_mop.rst

 Restrictions
 """"""""""""

-These styles are part of the USER-MISC package.
+These styles are part of the EXTRA-COMPUTE package.
 They are only enabled if LAMMPS is built with that package.
 See the :doc:`Build package <Build_package>` doc page on for more info.